Dow Sets Another Record but Finishes Well Off Its Highs

 ADVERTISEMENT

-One sector that lagged behind in Monday's stock rally: technology.
-Shares of technology companies in the S&P 500 slid 1.9%, posting the steepest daily loss of the broad index's 11 sectors.
+Shares of technology companies in the S&P 500 slipped 1.9%, posting the steepest daily loss of the broad index's 11 sectors.

-While the Republican plan to cut corporate tax rates should lift earnings growth broadly, some analysts have said it could also spur a shift out of stocks that have outperformed this year into relative underperformers.
-Those analysts believe technology stocks in the S&P 500, which have nearly doubled the broad index's gains this year, are vulnerable to a pullback.

-Meanwhile, the WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.2%, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.385%, according to Tradeweb, from 2.363% on Friday.
+Meanwhile, the WSJ Dollar Index, a measure of the dollar against a basket of 16 currencies, gained 0.2%, while government bond prices fell, sending the yield on the benchmark 10-year U.S. Treasury note to 2.379% from 2.363% on Friday.
 Yields rise as prices fall.

 Other so-called havens retreated.
 Gold for December delivery fell 0.4% to $1,274.30 an ounce.